Chart Color Schemes

 Alexander Heights has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Alexander Heights's population is estimated at around 8120 as of November 2025.
-This reflects an increase of 348 people (4.5%) since the 2021 Census, which reported a population of 7772 people.
-The change is inferred from the resident population of 8069 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
-This level of population equates to a density ratio of 2553 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 75% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates for Alexander Heights, the suburb's population stood at approximately 8,120 as of February 2026.
+This figure indicates a rise of 348 individuals, representing a 4.5% increase since the 2021 Census, which recorded a population of 7,772.
+AreaSearch estimated this resident population of 8,069 following their examination of ABS's latest ERP data release in June 2024 and validated one new address post-Census.
+This results in a population density ratio of 2,553 persons per square kilometer, placing Alexander Heights in the upper quartile compared to other locations assessed by AreaSearch.
+Overseas migration contributed roughly 75% of overall population growth during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-As we examine future population trends, lower quartile growth of national areas is anticipated, with the Alexander Heights statistical area (Lv2) expected to expand by 179 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.6% in total over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future trends suggest lower quartile growth for national areas, with Alexander Heights expected to expand by 182 persons to reach a total of 8,302 by 2041, reflecting an increase of approximately 2.6% over the 17-year period.

 Frequently Asked Questions - Population